 It was a warm December evening on the front veranda.
-We sipped wine and talked about the day and days to come.
-An affective rhythm in the humid air pulsed with an earthly beat as the melodies of summer thrummed through my mind: dog walkers and talkers, clouds of unidentified insects regrouping overhead, birdsong, motorbikes opening up as they turned onto Main Street, a spiraling scent of summer roses bombarding the olfactories, the sweet tide of wine washing over me, and of course, ludicrous summer conversations.
-The rhythm infiltrated my painting and writing, dictating the tone in each brushstroke and harmony in each word.1
+We sipped wine and talked about the day and days to come, while the humid air pulsed with the melodies of summer.
+With dog walkers and talkers.
+Clouds of insects reshaping overhead like a murmuration of birds.
+Motorbikes opening up as they turned onto Main Street, the spiraling scent of summer roses catching a corner of memory.
+The sweet tide of wine washing over me, and of course, ludicrous summer conversations.
+The rhythm infiltrated my painting and writing.
+It dictated the tone in each brushstroke and harmony in each word.1

 Last summer, we waited patiently for news of borders opening and COVID restrictions easing, but lurking within my patient demeanour were selfish motives.
 I wanted the family home for Christmas.
 My watercolour wish materialised in front of me that December day on the veranda, but so too a grey cloud: such whimsical desires for togetherness may bring dire consequences.
 Yet my wish persisted and spread itself all over the paper in my favourite hues of greens and blues.

 We were lucky last Christmas, in more ways than one.
 The South Australian border opened a week before Christmas, flights were booked and everyone arrived, just in time.
 COVID was not one of them.